-Regulus knew for certain how it would all end when the first of the Inferi dragged its decaying frame onto the tiny island.
+Regulus knew for sure how it would all end when the first of the Inferi dragged its decaying frame onto the tiny island.
 He was aware that apparition was impossible and yet faced with increasingly desperate thoughts he tried it anyway.
 He just had enough time to secure the locket around Kreacher's neck before the first withered hand secured around his ankle.

-He had gripped the locket so tightly, felt victory so clearly that he had pressed the glimmering emerald stones into the palm of his hand, he registered the hiss of a sting as he gripped Kreacher tightly, even as he could feel himself being dragged backwards.
+He had gripped the locket so tightly, felt victory so clearly that he had pressed the glimmering emerald stones into the palm of his hand, Regulus registered the hiss of a sting as he gripped Kreacher tightly, even as he could feel himself being dragged backwards.

 "Kreacher," he spoke clearly, endeavouring to keep any panic out of his voice.